jobinesh/cloud-native-applications/grpc-helidon-hr-example/README.md

  $ cd  grpc-helidon-hr-client
  $  mvn exec:java -DskipTests -Dexec.mainClass=com.jobinesh.example.grpc.helidon.hr.client.GrpcClient
 ```
 5. We are running our gRPC API as Heldion SE microservice in this example.
-As a bonus you can use the built-in Helidon SE offerings for moniotoring and tracing the gRPC APIs.
-For instnace the following URLs gives you helath check info: http://localhost:8080/health
+The advantage here is that we can leverage the  built-in Helidon SE offerings for monitoring and tracing the gRPC APIs.
+For instance the following URL gives you health check info for our example: http://localhost:8080/health